Tycho

 You have three options:

 1. Simulate the swap: Tests the swap without executing it on-chain.
-It will simulate an approval (for permit2) and a swap transaction on the node.
-You will see something similar to this:
+It simulates an approval (for permit2) and a swap transaction on the node.
+You'll see something like this:

 Simulating by performing an approval (for permit2) and a swap transaction...